x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/enable-custom-prompt-recording-exchange-2013-help.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612).

-## What do you want to do?

-### Use the Shell to enable a custom prompt or greeting recording using the TUI
+## Use the Shell to enable a custom prompt or greeting recording using the TUI

 To record custom prompts and greetings by using the telephone user interface (TUI), follow these steps: